 Neighborhood characteristics were obtained using a 22-item neighborhood and health observational checklist that assessed four categories (general characteristics, public green areas, access to services, and undesirable features) (16).
-For each item, was assigned a score of 0, which denoted a lack of facilities and an absence of desirable characteristics and features, or 1, which denoted easy access to facilities and desirable characteristics and features.
+Each item was assigned a score of 0, which denoted a lack of facilities and an absence of desirable characteristics and features, or 1, which denoted easy access to facilities and desirable characteristics and features.
 The total score was calculated for each neighborhood.
-The checklist was previously designed and validated by Ghalichi et al. in Tehran city (16).
+The checklist was designed by Ghalichi et al. and validated previously in Tehran city (16).
 The content validity of the checklist was evaluated and approved by local experts in Urmia city.
 Two independent trained observers administered the checklist in selected neighborhoods to assess inter-observer variation.
-There was a strong agreement between the two observers' total mean scores for neighborhood characteristics (r = 0.91).
+There was strong agreement between the two observers' total mean scores for neighborhood characteristics (r = 0.91).
 Therefore, the checklist was considered reliable for assessing the neighborhood characteristics of Urmia city.